ans-group/docs.ukfast.co.uk/source/security/ddos/gettingstarted.md

 ```

-To enable DDoS Protection on your domain(s) the follow the steps below:
+To enable DDoS Protection on your domain(s), follow these steps:

-1. Once you've DNS records are being managed with SafeDNS, you're ready to add DDoS Protection.
-First, login to [MyUKFast](https://my.ukfast.co.uk) and head to `DDoS Protection` which you'll find in the `Products and Services` menu.
+1. Login to [MyUKFast](https://my.ukfast.co.uk) and head to `DDoS Protection` in the `Products and Services` menu.
 2. Click `Protect Domain`
-3. On this page you can search for domains you are managing through SafeDNS.
-Choose the domain(s) you wish to protect and click `Connect`.
-Do this for every domain you wish to protect.
+3. On this page you can search for the domains you're managing through SafeDNS.
+Choose the domain you wish to protect and click `Connect`.
+Repeat for each domain you wish to protect.

 ![connect](files/connect.PNG)

 4. If appropriate, go through the payment process.
-(If you've already ordered DDoS Protection via your UKFast account manager, then you won't have to complete this step).
+(You won't have to complete this step if you've already ordered DDoS Protection via your UKFast account manager).
-5. Next click `Configure` and then choose which A Records and AAAA Records you specifically want to protect.
+5. Next click `Configure` and then choose which A Records and AAAA Records you specifically want to protect for each domian.
 You can also assign any existing SSL certificates at this point.

 ![configure](files/configure.PNG)

-6. Click `Activate` and your domain is now connected to the UKFast DDoS Protection network and configured appropriately.
+6. Click `Activate` and your domain is now connected to the UKFast DDoS Protection network, and configured appropriately.

-Note that it may take up to 24 hours for DNS changes to propogate across the internet (as with any such changes) and before your domain is fully protected.
+Note that it may take up to 24 hours for DNS changes to propogate across the internet (as with any such changes), and before your domain is fully protected.